llhyuan/portfolio-website/README.md

     ![example2](./public/images/example1.png)
     How to: add to/delete from the array.
     If you don't want this section, just leave the array empty
+- Receiving submitted feedback form without using backend code
+  - This is made possible with emailjs
+    - The code is located in the Form component
+    - Check out their [documentation](https://www.npmjs.com/package/@emailjs/browser?activeTab=readme) for a step-by-step guide
 ### Deploy

 - Run `pnpm run deploy` to deploy it to GitHub Page.